-As we all know tree named and recognized by the name of the fruit.
+As we all know, trees are usually named and recognized by their fruit such as apple tree, mango tree, and so on.
 A fruit is an important and characteristic element of the plants, especially angiosperms.
 It is the fleshy, seed-bearing, edible, structure of the plants.
 Some fruits are fleshy, sweet and juicy while others are sour.
 Few fruits have seeds and others are seedless.

 A flower is a reproductive unit and the fruits are the outcome of reproduction.
 Technically, a fruit is defined as the matured, ripened ovary shaped after syngamy.
 During reproduction in angiosperms, the sperms from the pollen grains fuse with the ovules enclosed in the ovary.
 After fertilization, the ovary transforms into fruit and ovules mature into seeds simultaneously.

 In fruits like apple, strawberry, etc. the thalamus also forms the fleshy part.
 These type of fruits are called as false fruits and the fruits that develop only from the ovary are called true fruits.

 The fruits consist of a wall called pericarp and seeds.
 The pericarp is the wall of the ovary that develops as the wall of the fruits.
 The pericarp of the fruits might be fleshy as in guava, mango, etc. or might be dry as in mustards, walnut, etc. The pericarp, which is thick and fleshy fruit is differentiated into three layers –

-To learn more about fruits with video lessons, visit Byju’s.
+To learn more about fruits with video lessons, visit BYJU’S.

 Practise This Question